RAGCap-Bench: Benchmarking Capabilities of LLMs in Agentic Retrieval Augmented Generation Systems: RAGCap-Bench

-\textit{\textbf{Grounded Reasoning}}: We employ both Error-Guided Generation and Vanilla Generation strategies here.
-For Error-Guided Generation, we use intermediate outputs that lead to correct final answer.
-The query, evidence set, the associated reasoning steps from the intermediate outputs and the common mistakes for grounded reasoning as listed in Table~\ref{tab:error_definitions} are all included in the generation prompts.
-The LLMs are then instructed to generate MCQs to introduce errors into some statements in the reasoning steps.
-To facilitate a more realistic critique of the actual agentic RAG systems, we also make use of reasoning steps that lead to wrong answers.
-For these reasoning steps, they already contain errors.
-Therefore, we only employ Vanilla Generation, which prompts the LLMs to extract statements from the reasoning steps and maximise the diversity of the extracted statements.
-The prompts for generation using both strategies are shown in Appendix D. Finally, an instruction is added to MCQs asking for the selection of the incorrect statements, enabling the evaluation of the model's ability to identify erroneous reasoning.
+\textit{\textbf{Grounded Reasoning}}: This task evaluates whether a model can produce logical and coherent reasoning grounded in the available evidence.
+We employ two MCQ construction strategies: Error-Guided Generation and Vanilla Generation.
+For Error-Guided Generation, we use intermediate reasoning traces that lead to the correct final answer.
+The prompt includes the query, the evidence set, the corresponding reasoning steps, and the taxonomy of grounded-reasoning errors defined in Table~\ref{tab:error_definitions}.
+LLMs are instructed to generate MCQs by intentionally introducing errors into selected reasoning statements.
+To more realistically reflect errors made in real agentic RAG workflows, we also leverage reasoning traces that lead to incorrect final answers.
+Since these traces already contain mistakes, we apply Vanilla Generation, prompting the LLMs to extract diverse statements—without injecting additional errors—from the flawed reasoning.
+Prompts for both strategies are provided in Appendix~\ref{appendix:prompts}.
+Each resulting MCQ includes an instruction asking the model to identify the incorrect statements, enabling systematic evaluation of its ability to detect faulty reasoning.

 \textit{\textbf{Noise Robustness}}: Real-time search results may include noise, such as low-quality, less credible, or entirely irrelevant information.
-During inspection of the execution logs of different agentic RAG systems, we find that they are prone to forcing their reasoning based on the retrieved evidence even though they may contain lots of noise.
+During inspection of the execution logs of different agentic RAG systems, we find that they are prone to forcing their reasoning based on the retrieved evidence, even though they may contain lots of noise.
 In this task, we mainly assess whether the models are robust against noisy search results.
-In the MCQs, we provide the model to evaluate search results that contain no or very limited useful information, and prompt the model with two options: answer the question or admit that the question cannot be answered with the given search results.
+For MCQs of this task, the model is provided with search results that contain no or very limited useful information, and is prompted with two options: answer the question or admit that the question cannot be answered with the given search results.
 In this type of question, we deem an LLM that admits the questions are not answerable as a noise-robust one.
 We term the capability as noise-abstain.